edoardottt/MSc-CyberSecurity-Sapienza/Network-Infrastructures/NI_theory.md

 The data plane instead remains decentralized in the routers.
 With this approach we can have a fully programmable network, where every single device shares the same scope of the others.
 Talking about NAT service, the goal is to masquerade a subnetwork, so the router has just to translate from an IP address to another and remember the association.
 We have two operation modes, the *proactive* and *reactive* one.
 The first means that before starting the actual networking we ask to the SDN central controller to send us (routers) a flow rules table which we can follow to route the packets; or in the second one, we can ask every time we encounter a weird or unknown packet the controller to inspect the header (we send just the header, payload doesn't care) and tell us what we have to do.
+In general both are used at the same time.

 ### Which are the key differences of the old use of the copper wire to provide data (analog voice band modem) and the digital one.